MomentumDataAnalysis101/April252024Workshop/README.md

 - Our goal is to provide students an appreciation for data analysis and we assume that students have little to no coding language.
 - During the workshop, students are encouraged to focus on the concepts.
 - Due to time constraints, we are unable to teach coding.
-- There will be two workshops, one on **data** and the second focused on **analysis**:
+- There will be a workshop focused on **analysis**:
-    - For the data workshop preparation, you will need to download data and a set of files.
-Please see the [instructions](./Data/README.md) by clicking on this link.
     - For the analysis workshop, you will need to set up a Colab account.
 Please see the section below titled **Instructions for students to prepare for the analysis Workshop**.
     - During the class, a Python notebook (code cookbook) will be provided to demonstrate how data can be read, cleaned and processed to answer the problem.
+    - If you are interested in additional knowledge on databases, you will need to download data and a set of files.
+Please see the [instructions](./Data/README.md) by clicking on this link.
 - The concepts that you learn can be used in analyzing data using any tool of your choice.